 Facts About Michigan Agriculture

-- Michigan’s Food and Agriculture system is a large portion of the state’s workforce.
-Total employment in this sector (including direct, indirect, and induced) is 923,000.
-The total employment impact accounts for about 22 percent of the state’s employment; the farm sector employs nearly 73,000 and production and processing employs nearly 14,000.
+- Michigan’s food and agriculture system is a large portion of this state’s workforce.
+Total employment resulting from this sector is 923,000 which accounts for about 22 percent of the state’s employment.

-- There are about 10 million acres of farmland in Michigan, and the state is home to nearly 55,000 farms averaging 182 acres each.
-More than 32 percent of the state's total farmland is in some form of preservation agreement.
+- There are about 10 million acres of farmland in Michigan and the state is home to 52,194 farms.

-- The majority of principal operators of Michigan farms are male; however, 8,275 Michigan farms have female principal operators.
-The average age of principal operators of Michigan farms is 56.3 years.
+- The majority of principal operators of Michigan farms are male; however, 7,406 Michigan farms list themselves as having female principal operators.